top of page

 Many small and mid-sized businesses believe a cyber incident is an IT issue.
 It isn’t.

+A data breach is a business crisis.
+It affects legal obligations, regulatory exposure, insurance coverage, customer relationships, and executive decision-making.
+This occurs often within hours.
 The organizations that navigate breaches successfully are rarely the ones with the most sophisticated technology.
 They are the ones that understand, in advance, how decisions will be made, who will be involved, and what must happen in the first critical moments.
 Preparation is not about predicting the breach.
 It is about controlling the outcome.

 What Is a “Data Breach,” Really?